-- Previous literature: negative stereotypes against female CEOs or "Think CEO, think male" idea - When a male CEO is appointed, stock market participants buy stocks. - When a female CEO is appointed, stock market participants sell stocks. - Our hypothesis: gender homophily among stock market participants - Market participants buy stocks when a CEO of their own gender is appointed. - Market participants sell stocks when a CEO of the opposite gender is appointed. - When a male CEO is appointed, male participants buy stocks and female participants sell stocks. - When a female CEO is appointed, female participants buy stocks and male participants sell stocks.
+- Hypothesis 1a: Gender stereotypes - Negative stereotypes against female CEOs or "Think CEO, think male" idea - When a male CEO is appointed, stock market participants buy stocks. - When a female CEO is appointed, stock market participants sell stocks. - Hypothesis 1b: Double standards - Female leadership advantage (both communal and agentic characteristics) - When a male CEO is appointed, stock market participants sell stocks. - When a female CEO is appointed, stock market participants buy stocks. - Hypothesis 2: group bias among stock market participants - Group bias based on gender with in-group favoritism and out-group discrimination - Market participants buy stocks when a CEO of their own gender is appointed. - Market participants sell stocks when a CEO of the opposite gender is appointed. - When a male CEO is appointed, male participants buy stocks and female participants sell stocks. - When a female CEO is appointed, female participants buy stocks and male participants sell stocks.